 Day by Day Itinerary

+We arrive at Isla de la Juventud around 8am this morning.
 Until 1977, the island was called the Isle of Pines.
-In 1978 Fidel Castro turned the island into one grand Communist school for students from around the world and thus the Island of Youth.
+In 1978 Fidel Castro turned the island into one grand Communist school for students from around the world; hence the Island of Youth.
 Disembark in Marina Colony for a panoramic sightseeing drive of the capital city of Nueva Gerona.
 Visit the Presidio Modelo, an abandoned panopticon prison where both Fidel and Raul Castro were imprisoned from 1953-1955.
-Enjoy lunch in a local restaurant before visiting an art school and the maternity ward of a local hospital, if available.
+Visit an art school and the maternity ward of a local hospital, if available, followed by lunch in a local restaurant.
 There will be some free time for independent exploration and enjoyment around Nueva Gerona's grand boulevard before returning to embark the ship for an overnight sailing to Maria La Gorda.

-After breakfast, we disembark in Maria La Gorda, where we will visit a local school to meet the Cuban children and their teachers, and discuss the differences and levels of the Cuban and American educational systems, particularly in the rural areas of the country.
-Visit the headquarters of Guanahacabibes National Park, one of the country's largest nature reserves on the westernmost tip of the island.
-The peninsula is one of the last refuges of aboriginals fleeing from the Spanish conquistadors and also holds some 140 archeological sites linked to life of aboriginals known as Guanahatabeyes.
-Time-permitting, we will venture into the park to meet with the naturalists and locals, followed by free time for swimming, snorkeling and a BBQ lunch on the beach.
-Check into the Hotel Maria La Gorda or similar for overnight.
+After breakfast, we disembark in Maria La Gorda.
+Visit the headquarters of Guanahacabibes National Park, one of the country's largest nature reserves, on the westernmost tip of the island.
+The peninsula was one of the last refuges of aboriginals, known as Guanahatabeyes, fleeing from the Spanish conquistadors and it holds some 140 archeological sites linked to aboriginal life.
+Time-permitting, we will venture into the park to meet with the park ranger, followed by free time for swimming, snorkeling and a BBQ lunch on the beach.
+Check into our selected hotel for overnight in Maria la Gorda.

-Depart early in the morning by bus for the Vinales Valley, a UNESCO World Heritage site in the Pinar del Rio Province of Cuba.
+Depart our hotel after breakfast by bus for the Vinales Valley, a UNESCO World Heritage site in the Pinar del Rio Province of Cuba.
 Encircled by mountains, its landscape is interspersed with dramatic rocky outcrops.
 Traditional techniques are still in use for agricultural production, particularly of tobacco.
-Visit a tobacco plantation where you will learn about the production of those world famous Cuban cigars.
-After lunch at an organic restaurant, we depart for our 3 hour transfer to the Hotel Nacional de Cuba for an engrossing lecture with well-known architect Pedro Vasquez.
-Return to the Panorama for dinner, followed by a trip to the Café Taberna to experience the wonderful salsa music of the Buena Vista Social Club style performance.
+Visit a tobacco plantation, where you will learn about the production of those world-famous Cuban cigars.
+After lunch at an organic restaurant this afternoon, we will drive to Havana.
+Around 6pm, we re-join the Panorama in Havana for dinner, followed by a trip to the Café Taberna to experience the wonderful salsa music of the Buena Vista Social Club style performance.
 Overnight in port.

 After breakfast, disembark for a walking exploration through Havana Vieja, or Old Havana, and Centro Havana.
 Witness a mixture of beautiful old baroque and neo-classical monuments, arcades and private balconies.
 For an enhanced sightseeing experience, flag down a uniquely decorated local “bicitaxi,” or bicycle taxi.
 We will stop at a local restaurant for lunch, followed by a scenic drive in vintage American cars to Finca Vigia, beloved home of Ernest Hemingway where he lived for 21 years and wrote For Whom the Bell Tolls and The Old Man and the Sea.
-Return to the ship for farewell dinner and overnight in Sierra Maestra Port- Old Havana.
+Return to the ship for our Farewell Dinner.
+Overnight in Sierra Maestra Port, Old Havana.

-Disembarkation and transfer to the airport for short return flight to Miami International airport.
+Disembark after breakfast and transfer to the airport for a short return flight.

 Note:This itinerary may be subject to change as a result of weather and other factors not in our control.
 Our vessels have been granted the longest stays of any cruise boats in the port of Havana.
 Since space at the dock itself is severely limited, this itinerary might involve a combination of having to tender in to shore, as well as docking at one of only two piers.